-One of the most read recent posts of mine was a guide to Ten Finance Moves You Need to Make as a Resident.
+One of the most read posts of mine is a guide to Ten Finance Moves You Need to Make as a Resident.
 I think this post particularly resonated because so many trainees think that nothing they do as a resident will change their financial situation for the better or help lead them to financial freedom.
 That is the way that I thought, but it is simply not true.
 Which is why I created that guide to help others where I failed.

 However, while making these financial moves as a resident will really move the needle in your financial journey, the truth is that there is a much more critical period.
 Your financial future and ability to achieve financial freedom on your terms is so hugely dependent on this critical period.
 You can even make up for prior errors by doing the right things in this period.
 Unfortunately, on the flip side, you can also really mess up prior financial gains during this period.